JeixHuang/JeixHuang.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-He has been enrolled in BUAA since 2022 for his Bachelor's Degree and is currently a sophomore ranked in the top 5% of his grade, has secured a guaranteed place in his school and is interested in pursuing a guaranteed (2026 intake) Master's Degree or Direct PhD place in September 2025 with the opportunity to further his education.
+He has been studying at BUAA since 2022, working towards his Bachelor's Degree.
+Currently a sophomore, he ranks in the top 5% of his grade.
+He has already secured a guaranteed place for further studies and is keen on pursuing a Master's Degree or a direct PhD starting in September 2025, under the 2026 intake.

-His research interests also include machine learning, computer vision, multi-modal large language models（MLLM）, automation and cluster intelligence
+His research interests also include  multi-modal large language models（MLLM）,Medical multimodality, machine learning and computer vision.

 <!-- His research interest also includes computer vision and large language model.
 He has published many papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=jQSagnIAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>. -->